Hames Valley AVA: Climate

 Hames Valley is the southernmost viticultural area in Monterey County offering a unique climate.
 The petition submitted a study by A.N.
 Kasimatis, Extension Viticulturist, University of California, Davis (August 7, 1970).
 The study shows that heat summation for the Hames Valley-Bradley area is generally in the 3200 to 3500 degree-day (GDD) range.
 This corresponds to a warm Region III-IV, similar to the King City and Paso Robles areas with Nacimiento Dam having 3757 GDD, Region IV.
 This differs from the generally cooler climate (Region I-II) for the Gonzales, Soledad and Greenfield areas farther north.
 Regarding other climatic factors, the rainfall in the Hames Valley area averages 10 to 12 in annually.
-The petition states that the east-west axis of the Hames Valley relative to the north-south orientation of the Salinas Valley results in a reduced wind stress factor in the Hames Valley area.
+The petition states that the east–west axis of the Hames Valley relative to the north–south orientation of the Salinas Valley results in a reduced wind stress factor in the Hames Valley area.
 Wind speed builds up later in the day and at reduced velocities relative to the "wind-tunnel" effect in the Gonzales-Soledad-Greenfield area.
 This results in shorter overall exposure to wind stress, from both a time and wind velocity standpoint.
+The USDA plant hardiness zone is 8b to 9a.
 In summary, the following factors differentiate the Hames Valley from the adjacent Salinas Valley:

-(a) An east-west axis relative to the general north-south orientation of the Salinas Valley.
+(a) An east–west axis relative to the general north–south orientation of the Salinas Valley.

 (b) A generally warmer microclimate: Region III-IV vs. Region I-II.

 (c) Higher overall elevation: 500 to 800 ft for Hames Valley, 100 to 500 ft for the Salinas Valley.

 (d) Later daily windspeed build-up and duration of wind.

 (e) More homogeneous soil profile: Hames Valley with one principal soil type; Salinas Valley, over 70 soil types.

 (f) Geographically distinct and separate from the Salinas River Valley.